ErpNetDocs/tech/advanced/user-data-attributes/domain-with-property-allowed-values.md

-[!Note
+>[!Note]
 >The priorities represent the following logic.
 If for a custom property is found a value with a higher priority, then – copy the value.
 If not – search for values with lower priorities

-\1.
-Inherited values from the parent document.
+1. Inherited values from the parent document.
 (Priority 80)

-\2.
-The values set in the panel "Copy customer properties" (valid only for Sale Orders, but the same priority applies if there is a similar table for other types of data).
+1. The values set in the panel "Copy customer properties" (valid only for Sale Orders, but the same priority applies if there is a similar table for other types of data).
 (Priority 70)

-\3.
-Values from custom properties with the same hereditary root in the definition of the „main contractor” of the document.
-In general cases, this is the party loaded in the field "To Party" (an exception are Purchase Invoices, where the Supplier is considered as a "main contractor" ).
+1. Values from custom properties with the same hereditary root in the definition of the „main contractor” of the document.
+In general cases, this is the party loaded in the field "To Party" (an exception are Purchase Invoices, where the Supplier is considered as a "main contractor").
 (Priority 50)

-\4.
-The default values specified in the document type.
+1. The default values specified in the document type.
 (Priority 20)

-\5.
-If none of the above contains a value for the custom property, but it is specified in the document type – set an empty (NULL) value.
+1. If none of the above contains a value for the custom property, but it is specified in the document type – set an empty (NULL) value.
 (Priority 10)

+>[!Note]
-**Note:** Every manual change of value of custom property, should be done after being entered values in all relevant nomenclatures (Enterprise Company, Customer, Parent document etc.)
+>Every manual change of value of custom property, should be done after being entered values in all relevant nomenclatures (Enterprise Company, Customer, Parent document etc.)